cgi-js/node-php-cgi/README.md

 ---

-With Node PHP Embedded (PHPCGIJS), you can leverage the speed of node.js and run all of the widely available php scripts directly inside your express site.
+With Node PHP Embedded (PHPCGIJS), you can leverage the speed of node.js and run all of the widely available php scripts directly inside your node.js web application or site.

-`PHPCGIJS` was originally a fork of http://github.com/mkschreder/node-php. `PHPCGIJS` was later modified for making this library take dynamic PHP pathing, so that it can run without a PHP (or other interpreted language) distribution installed on a machine. `PHPCGIJS` can work with an embedded PHP binary distribution. `PHPCGIJS` was later added with [`CGIJS`](https://www.npmjs.com/package/cgijs) to make this library comprehensively support most scripting languages long with running any web application behind a proxy using a webserver.

 ## Installation

 ```
 npm install phpcgijs --save
 ```

+#### **SECURITY NOTE**:

+- The process shell module is security agnostic and is dependant on your code.
+    - The package accesses the shell to run script executables using the node.js process module.
+Please consider your `security risks based on your executable's/ script's security risks`.
+- The proxy module is security agnostic and is dependant on your code.
+    - The `package has a LAN or WAN network proxy module AND does not create any proxies` by its own - unless specified by you.
+Please consider your custom created proxy's security risks.
+- The `package does not use Telemetry, nor Collect data Remotely, nor has Telemetry/Remote based Error collection` on its own.
+    - The package propogates errors for you to handle or collect errors/ data.

+# Library Features

 ## Includes CGIJS Library as a dependancy